vanderbilt-redcap/external-module-framework-docs/README.md

 If you have already created a module and wish to share it with the REDCap community, you may submit it to the [REDCap External Modules Submission Survey](https://redcap.vanderbilt.edu/surveys/?s=X83KEHJ7EA).
 If your module gets approved after submission, it will become available for download by any REDCap administrator from the [REDCap Repo](https://redcap.vanderbilt.edu/consortium/modules/).

+### How to contribute to this documentation

+These docs (and the External Module Framework itself) are very much a community effort.
+If/when you notice room for improvement, feel free to [create an issue](https://github.com/vanderbilt-redcap/external-module-framework-docs/issues/new).
+It is also highly encouraged to [fork this repo](https://github.com/vanderbilt-redcap/external-module-framework-docs/fork), make any changes you desire, then go to the `Pull Requests` tab from your fork and select `New pull request`.

+### How to contribute to the development of the EM Framework itself

+Contributions (new features, bugfixes, etc.) to the External Module Framework code repo are welcome too!
+If you would like access to that repo, ask `mark.mcever@vumc.org` for access, then read [the that repo's constribution instructions](https://github.com/vanderbilt-redcap/external-module-framework/blob/testing/CONTRIBUTING.md).

 Framework Features | Descriptions
 -|-
 [Module Pages](pages.md) | Modules can provide their own pages to perform any arbitrary actions